IMPORTANT DATES & TIMES

 How should I pack my things?
 In order to be certain that your belongings make it to your room, please follow these guidelines when packing:

 - Clearly label your belongings with your full name, residence hall, and room number.
 Include labels on everything and make them easily visible.

 - Pack everything in a box, suitcase, or storage bin.
 Loose items are more likely to get lost and create more trips back and forth.
 In addition, in the event of inclement weather your belongings will be much safer in a box than on their own!

 - Plan for your shopping in Boone!
-Remember that you don’t need to buy everything before you arrive.
+Remember that you do not need to buy everything before you arrive.
 Sometimes you will even have a better idea of what you need once you are here.
-In addition to local shops and vendors each year, Appalachian State University sponsors "The Big Sale" which gives you an opportunity to purchase "gently used" items at a low cost while supporting local Boone charities.
-At “The Big Sale,” students can buy anything from carpet to shelves to shower caddies!
+In addition to local shops and vendors, each year Appalachian State University sponsors "The Big Sale" which gives you an opportunity to purchase "gently used" items at a low cost while supporting local Boone charities.
+At The Big Sale students can buy anything from carpet to shelves to shower caddies!

 - Communicate!
-Make sure you have talked with your roommate and made an effort to avoid duplicating items for your room.
+Make sure that you have talked with your roommate and made an effort to avoid duplicating items for your room.
 This will not only save our volunteers trips, but will save you time and money.

 - Be informed!
-Make sure you have read the Residence Hall License Contract and know what is and is not allowed in your room.
+Make sure that you have read the Residence Hall License Contract and know what is and is not allowed in your room.
 Again, this will save time and effort for everyone!